EastTV/phobos-1.3.3-leaked/README.md

-person claims this to be a token logger, will check to see if it is DO NOT DOWNLOAD THE FILE UNLESS IT IS PROVEN TO BE SAFE BY A TRUSTED SOURCE
+A leak of Phobos 1.3.3
+Could possibly be a token logger, so don't build/run the leak unless it's proven that it is not a token logger.